 We wish to clarify the diagram in Figure 40 - this includes a proposed car barn in the location of the Site (Annex 7).
-It is assumed that this relates to the three-storey decked car park that was provided in application (S/1693/15/FL).
-Please can GCSP confirm this is a correct assumption, and that the intention is not to provide another car barn on the Site i.e. building 140 (to which we would wish to object).
+It is assumed that this relates to the decked car park that was provided in application (S/0630/15/FL), which provides car parking for Building 270 and the new WorldPay building.
+Please can GCSP confirm this is a correct assumption, and that the intention is not to provide another car barn on the Site i.e. building 270 or 296.
+This car park is not in the ownership of the Landowner, so we won't make any comment in that respect, but there is an agreement to use spaces in the decked car park for the occupants of building 270 (albeit that it's currently vacant).